 The core files in WordPress are typically updated or overwritten when new updates are released.
 So if a freelancer has edited any of these files then you can kiss those changes goodbye.

-Years ago I worked for a couple of web development & internet marketing agencies in Toronto who would tell their clients never to update their WordPress.
+In the past I’ve worked for a web design company who would tell their clients never to update their WordPress.
 At the time I never understood why until I later realized that they were editing core files and that one simple update would cause a catastrophe.
 This is why I recommend always running a backup before working on a website you have never worked with before or better yet running the updates in a different folder or environment.

 Updating WordPress requires a click of a button in the dashboard but this process could potentially break a site if the wrong files were modified during the development or modification of a website.